OpenFreeEnergy/openfe/docs/guide/execution/quickrun_execution.rst

     > openfe quickrun transformation.json -d workdir/ -o workdir/results.json --resume

-The planned simulation cache will be used to identify where in the simulation process it left off, if supported by the Transformation Protocol, how to resume.
+The planned simulation cache will be used to identify where in the simulation process it left off and, if supported by the Transformation Protocol, how to resume.

 .. note::